Trompe le Monde

-Trompe le Monde is the fourth studio album by the American alternative rock band Pixies, released on September 23, 1991 on 4AD in the United Kingdom and on September 24, 1991, on Elektra Records in the United States.
+Trompe le Monde (French for "Fool the World") is the fourth studio album by the American alternative rock band Pixies, released on September 23, 1991 on 4AD in the United Kingdom and on September 24, 1991, on Elektra Records in the United States.
 Recorded in Burbank, California, Paris and London, the album was produced by Gil Norton, and was the Pixies' final studio album before their break-up two years later.
-Additionally, it was the band’s last album to feature founding bassist Kim Deal.
+Additionally, it was the band's last album to feature founding bassist Kim Deal.
+A remastered release of the album, featuring additional songs "Brackish Boy" and "Punk Loop", was released on September 11, 2026.

 Composition

-"Head On" is a cover of the Jesus and Mary Chain track.
-It was released as a single and reached number 6 on the Billboard Modern Rock Tracks chart in the U.S.
+"Head On" is a cover version of the Jesus and Mary Chain track.
+It was released as a single and reached number 6 on the Billboard Modern Rock Tracks chart in the U.S.A.

 "U-Mass" is a song about the University of Massachusetts Amherst, where Black Francis met Joey Santiago before dropping out to form Pixies.
 In a 2001 interview, Santiago recalled that the original guitar riff was written while they were still enrolled at the school.